SpaceXLaunchBot/SpaceXLaunchBot/SETUP.md

 - `fail2ban` for security

-- `nginx` acts as a reverse proxy for infoWebServer
+- `nginx` acts as a reverse proxy for webServer

 - `python3-distutils` for `get-pip`